SWARM.

 |---|---|---|

-| Cost per engagement (recoverable) | <$100 marginal | $40K (Iron Dome Tamir) |
+| Cost per engagement (recoverable) | Dramatically lower (recoverable airframes, sub-dollar consumables) | $40K+ (Iron Dome Tamir) |

-| Endurance per sortie | 1-4 hr (DMFC + battery hybrid) | 7-20 min (battery only) |
+| Endurance per sortie | 1-4 hr target (DMFC + battery hybrid) | 7-20 min (battery only) |

-| Turnaround (recoverable) | 36 seconds | N/A (expendable) |
+| Turnaround (recoverable) | 36 seconds (design target) | N/A (expendable) |

 | Launch/recovery footprint | 1 × 40-ft ISO container | Dedicated launcher + support fleet |

-| External infrastructure | Methanol only | Power, water, ammo, fuel, crew |
+| External infrastructure | Ship power or generator module + methanol | Power, water, ammo, fuel, crew |

 | Persistent airborne sensor nodes | 100+ per defended area | Zero |

-| Kill mechanism | Trailing-wire motor entanglement (recoverable) | Explosive warhead (expendable) |
+| Kill mechanism | Three mission-configurable kinetic modes (recoverable) | Explosive warhead (expendable) |

 One Platform.
 Every Domain.